Frank Eck Baseball Stadium (Baseball)

 First Game: March 17, 1994 vs Tennessee (5-8)

 Cost: $5.7 million

 Upon its opening in 1994, the 2,500-seat stadium became the latest jewel among Notre Dame's ever-expanding athletic facilities.
-Located on the southeast corner of campus, Eck Stadium has become quite friendly to the Irish.
-Notre Dame has posted a 387-125-2 mark (for a .755 winning percentage) over the stadium's 19-year history.
+Located on the southeast corner of campus, Eck Stadium has become a favorite with the Irish - as Notre Dame posted a 387-125-2 home mark (for a .755 winning percentage) during the 1994-2012 seasons.